The Catcher in the Rye

-Then we meet Phoebe.
-And basically, she's everything Holden said she would be.
-She's a pretty amazing character because she somehow manages to be all over the above, but still very much ten years old.
-(Check out her notebook scribblings – they're a ten-year-old's in every way.)
+When we finally do meet Phoebe, she's basically everything Holden said she would be—while still being authentically ten years old.
+(Check out how she's scribbled various version of her name in her notebook, and then try us that you didn't do something similar when you were ten.
+We kept our lists in a Lisa Frank Trapper Keeper.)
 We do feel the hand of authorial manipulation when Phoebe corrects Holden about Robert Burns, but hey, it was the forties, so maybe kids just knew that stuff back then.

 Still, it's this mingling of child-like enthusiasm and adult-like incisiveness that makes Phoebe so compelling.
 Her notebook entry has exclamation points (child), but she points out to Holden that, really, he doesn't like anything: "You don't like any schools.
 You don't like a million things" (22.22).
 She's smart enough to figure out that Holden's gotten the ax again (adult), but responds by putting a pillow over her head and repeating, "Daddy'll kill you" (child).

 And then there's her decision to run away with Holden: she packs a suitcase thinking that she'll go out West somewhere and not come back (child), but she's not running away because she hates everyone and everything—she's running away because she seems to think that Holden needs someone to care for him.
 And then, when Holden refuses to let her come, she takes care of him in her own way, in that touching carousel scene when she puts his red hunting hat back on his head.
 Unlike any other character we ever see, Phoebe actually gives back.
 So … adult?

 The way Phoebe vibrates between acting like a little kid and grown-up reminds us of—yep, Holden himself.
 It's almost as though Phoebe's a younger version of himself; no wonder he wants to protect her so badly, and no wonder he starts to feel "so damn happy" when he sees her going around and around on the carousel (25).